nazeefnezzi/recipeApp/readme.md

 ## indtroduction - Recipe Application

-* its a php based recipe application. that you can create your recipies and serve to users. user can search and sort to alphabetic order.
-The Technoilogy i used php, mysql, vanilla javascript, bootstrap for stylesheet, html5.
+* It's a php based recipe application, that you can create your recipies and serve to users.
+Users can search and sort the recipes alphabetical order.
+The Technologies i used to create this application php, mysql, vanilla javascript, bootstrap for stylesheet and html5.